 There are different types of harm.
 We explain more about them in A guide to child protection for Roma parents.
-You might also like to watch our short film on this issue for Roma parents in England, Keeping our children safe.
+You might also like to watch our short film on this issue aimed at Roma parents in England, Keeping our children safe.

-It can be hard to understand what a social worker is saying or doing when everything is new and you are worried about your children.
+It can be hard to understand what a social worker is saying or doing when everything is new and you are worried about your children and what is going to happen.
 But it is really important to try and work with the social worker.
 By listening to what they have to say, you will be helping your children.